Adarsh-Sujai/cardly-thumbnails/README.md

 thumbnails, YouTube covers, LinkedIn banners and other social cards.
-Same engine as Vercel's [og-playground](https://og-playground.vercel.app/) ([Satori](https://github.com/vercel/satori)), but runs 100% in the browser, with no server and no API calls, so it deploys as a static site to GitHub Pages.
+Same engine as Vercel's [og-playground](https://og-playground.vercel.app/) ([Satori](https://github.com/vercel/satori)), but runs 100% in the browser, with no server and no API calls, so it deploys as a static site to vercel.

 ## Features